Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Acknowledgements

-\paragraph{Acknowledgements} Shaun Davey gratefully acknowledges the support of the Australian Commonwealth Government through a Research Training Program (RTP) Scholarship.
-This research was undertaken with the support of resources provided via a Monash HPC-NCI Merit Allocation from the National Computational Infrastructure (NCI Australia), an NCRIS-enabled capability supported by the Australian Government.
-The authors would like to acknowledge the support of the Australian Research Council (ARC) in funding this research through Linkage Infrastructure, Equipment and Facilities (LIEF) grants LE100100222 and LE180100166.
+Shaun Davey gratefully acknowledges the support of the Australian Commonwealth Government through a Research Training Program (RTP) Scholarship.
+This research was undertaken using resources provided through a Monash HPC-NCI Merit Allocation from the National Computational Infrastructure (NCI Australia), an NCRIS-enabled capability supported by the Australian Government.
+The authors also acknowledge the support of the Australian Research Council (ARC) in funding this research through Linkage Infrastructure, Equipment and Facilities (LIEF) grants LE100100222 and LE180100166.